RN to BSN Completion Program

 How long are your semesters?

-Fall and Winter semesters are 14 weeks each.
-Spring and Summer semesters are both seven weeks.
-Almost all nursing courses are available year-round to include the clinical courses.
+Fall and Winter semesters are 14 weeks each; select 7-week courses are offered within the 14-week semesters.
+Spring and Summer semesters are both 7 weeks.
+Almost all nursing courses are available year-round.

 How many credits will transfer?

 The Office of Admissions will review your previous transcripts to determine your transfer credit.
 There is no limit on the number of credits that you can transfer; however, the University of Michigan-Flint has a 45-credit hour residency requirement to be granted a bachelor's degree.
 This means that you must take a minimum of 45 credits at our institution to be granted your BSN.
 This requirement is 30 credit hours if you are a previous graduate of the University of Michigan.

 Can I start before receiving my RN license?